Shant1R/Shant_IIITB/README.md

 - We get direct instances of *and* and *or* gates under the flat design.
 - **This type of design is known as flat desigin techniques.**

+We saw how to synthesis the top module, now we will look into synthesis of submodules.

 </details>